mmower/rez/docs/REZ.md

 Note that key/value pairs in tables are whitespace, not comma, separated.
 Table items have no specific order.

+### Behaviour Tree

+A behaviour tree is a list type structure prefixed with `^` that describes behaviours that can be implemented by an element.
+Each behaviour is of the form:

+    [BEHAVIOUR_ID option1=value1 option2=value2 ... [list of children]]

+E.g. SELECT which takes no options but has children:

+    [SELECT [[BEHAVIOUR_1 ...]
+[BEHAVIOUR_2 ...]]]

+or MAYBE which has one option `p` meaning probability and takes exactly one child:

+    [MAYBE p=25 [BEHAVIOUR_3 ...]]

+or INVERT which takes no options and has one child

+    [INVERT [BEHAVIOUR_4 ...]]

+or we can imagine a behaviour such as:

+    [ACTOR_SPEAKS actor=sam_spade line="You know, that's good, because if you actually were as innocent as you pretend to be, we'd never get anywhere"]

+Here we can see the three different kinds of behaviours: a composite such as `SELECT` that takes many children and organises whether & how they are executed, a decorator such as `INVERT` that takes one child and modifies how it is interpreted, and a leaf such as `ACTOR_SPEAKS` that has no children and interacts at the in-game level.

+By combining these different types of behaviours we can create quite complex plans for our game components (which may principally be actors but could be anything).

+See the [behaviours catalog](#behaviours-catalog) for more on the built in behaviours.

 ## Notes

 Please note that sets, lists, and tables use whitespace as a separator between elements/pairs rather than a comma as is common in many programming languages.